Terms for the Peace Innovation Challenge

 The award and its terms

-The award is a development grant for implementing the team’s idea.
+The first prize award is a development grant for implementing the team’s idea.
 The awarded team(s) must report back to the organizer by June 2019 to show that they have used the award to further develop their idea.
 The organizer distributing the award to a team shall have the right to deduct and withhold any applicable taxes.
 If the award is not used along these terms, it can be withdrawn, or may in exceptional cases be recovered back.